sarveshbhatnagar/pptToPdf/Readme.md

 > When Rerunning, just use step 5.
 > When you want to build and use, run step 3 and 5.

+TODO check changing ENV HOME=/tmp and remove that config from lambda configurations.